maxbirnbacher/HorizonBackbone/README.md

 Microservices will bring a very big change to the project.
 For example the frontend will be a NodeJS application that will communicate with the API via REST.
 I previously used Jinja2 templates to render the frontend.
 This is why I also need to rewrite parts of the API.

-As a message queue/broker I will use Apache Kafka.

 ## Setup & Start

 Clone the repository and run `docker-compose build` to build the images.